-Full scholarships cover the whole cost of 7000 CHF, whilst partial scholarships may cover either the 3000 CHF tuition fee.
+Full scholarships cover the whole cost of 5000 CHF, whilst partial scholarships may cover either the 2000 CHF tuition fee.
 Scholarships will be attributed at ISHR's discretion.

 Finally, participants may need to secure funding to ensure stable and reliable internet access and connectivity throughout the duration of the distance learning course.
-Please also indicate in your application form if you anticipate having any issues related to internet/computer connectivity; what solutions may help resolve these, and whether you or a third-party will be able to bear the costs.